 Then continue the protection with Mennen Antiseptic Powder.
-Made by a new process-Hammerized-it's as smooth as air.
+Made by a new process- Hammerized-it's as smooth as air.
 And-it's Antiseptic.
-A survey indicates it is recommended by more doctors than any other baby ened.
-She was afraid she would have to give up the baby.
-And she was also afraid that her staying with me might keep me from getting the appointment
+A survey indicates it is recommended by more doctors than any other baby powder.

 Remember, also, nothing takes the place of visits to your doctor.
 Take your baby to him regularly.